JacckashAkash/tensorflow-for-poets-2/README.md

 * (RE)TRAINING the Network:

   The retrain script can retrain either Inception V3 model or a MobileNet.
-In this exercise, we will use an Inception V3.
+In this series, we will use an Inception V3 model.
 The principal difference is that Inception V3 is optimized for accuracy, while the MobileNets are optimized to be small and efficient, at the cost of some accuracy.
     The Script Downloads the pre-trained Inception_v3 model and adds a FINAL Layer to it by TRAINING it on OUR Images.